Pawandeep16/DailyBlog/Readme.md

 ## Souvenir on Server
 Today I was working on the souvenir form.
-On our website i wasn't able to access the web form due to server exception.Then i created the souvenir doctype and souvenir webform on my local erpnext system.
+On our website i wasn't able to access the web form due to server exception.Then i created the souvenir doctype and souvenir webform on my local ERPGuru system.
 Sir told me to refresh the gne11.gndec.ac.in and pray sincerely :) .
 After this i was able to access the web form.
 Now the problem is that the user is able to attach image in the image field with login.
 But user is not able to attach image in the image field  (but user is able to select image of their choice).
-I also tried it on my local erpnext system, on that i am getting same problem.
+I also tried it on my local ERPGuru system, on that i am getting same problem.